agera-edc/RegistrationService/docs/developer/decision-records/2022-06-13-registration-service-api/README.md

 ## API Rest client

-The Registration Service APi can be called using the [rest-client](../../../../rest-client) generated from OpenApi definition.
+The Registration Service API can be called using the [rest-client](../../../../rest-client) generated from OpenApi definition.

 ```java
 ApiClient apiClient = ApiClientFactory.createApiClient(API_URL);
 RegistryApi api = new RegistryApi(apiClient);
 ```

-Currently the Registration Service is not published to any public artifactory so this rest client can be used in local development after publishing the
+Currently the Registration Service is not published to any public artifactory so the rest client can be used in local development after publishing the
 Registration Service artifacts locally

 ```